Specialists do not grow on trees

 Twelve new employees are trained each year, and the trend is rising.
 Herrmann does not see the training as an additional effort:

-"Since we operate in a niche, the necessary expertise on the job market simply does not exist."
-However, the training also helps to reduce costs.
-"We have created standardized processes and can thus keep a very reasonably priced offer," says Herrmann.
+"Since we operate in a niche, the necessary expertise is simply not available on the job market."
+But the training also helps to reduce costs.
+"We have created standardized processes and can therefore offer a very affordable offer," says Herrmann.

 Binding standards are important